audreywatters/twitter-bots/README.md

 <p>This workshop will help you build a Twitter bot with a purpose -- something topical, something oppositional.
 We'll talk about data sources, ethics, and the politics of tech.
 No programming experience necessary.</p>

+### The Ethics of Twitter Bots

+<p>In an era of "fake news" and misinformation easily disseminated by social media, what responsibilities do we have when creating Twitter bots?</p>

 ### How to Build a Bot

 <ul>